jallanxjallan/onemanairforce/adaptation/scenes/grounded_in_bangkok.md

 ---
 category: past
 date: 20 October 1947
+name: Grounded in Bangkok
 status: draft
+synopsis: '''Freeberg flies two Indonesian aviators to Bangkok, where they will purchase and fly back an Avro Anson.
+Under pressure from the Dutch, the Thais detain Freeberg, but soon release him and allow RI-002 to depart.'''
 title: Grounded in Bangkok
-synopsis: Freeberg flies two Indonesian aviators to Bangkok, where they will purchase and fly back an Avro Anson.
-Under pressure from the Dutch, the Thais detain Freeberg, but soon release him and allow RI-002 to depart.

 ---

 Bob flies two Indonesian aviators, Halim and Iswandi, to Bangkok where they will purchase a twin-prop airplane that will